yashuv/House-Damage-Prediction/README.md

   * **has_superstructure_timber** (type: binary): flag variable that indicates if the superstructure was made of Timber.
-  * **has_superstructure_bamboo** (type: binary): flag variable that indicates if the superstructure was made of Bamboo* .
+  * **has_superstructure_bamboo** (type: binary): flag variable that indicates if the superstructure was made of Bamboo.
   * **has_superstructure_rc_non_engineered** (type: binary): flag variable that indicates if the superstructure was made of non-engineered reinforced concrete .